sparrowsl/portfolio/README.md

 -Any advice, thoughts, comments and tips on how I can improve would be appreciated.

-- I am an aspiring backend developer and a student based in Freetown, Sierra Leone.
+- I am an aspiring Backend Developer and a student based in Freetown, Sierra Leone.
-- I am trying to learn basics about front end for some personal reasons.
+- Learning the basics of Frontend so I can develop projects without waiting for Frontend developers.